Rawrshak/Asset-Frameworks/Drafts/PublicAssetMetadata.md

 Give sample of the standard in use.

 Notes:
 * Asset `images` may default to our default asset type images we provide if the user decides not to place their own.
+This could also be null (or optional).
+If it's null, the marketplace or developer may need to link to image placeholders.
 * `custom` assets may be game specific and may not be supported by other rawrshak-enabled games.
 * Currently, the following are the first asset standards to be supported.
 Over time, as more types of assets get standardized, more types and subtypes will be added.
+* `subtypes` may have asset-specific requirements and private metadata specific.
+For example, a `logo` subtype may require the texture/image to be a 256x256 image and have to be under a specific size.
+This may be deemed by the community as standardized logo dimensions.

 ### Text Type
 #### Title Subtype